Storyflow Logo

 "The gaps became obvious: I had three pieces for Awareness (blog, social, webinar invite) but nothing for Consideration stage - where prospects compare solutions.
 The tactic showed I needed comparison content and objection handling.
 I also had three pieces making the same point (ease of use) but nothing about scalability for Decision stage."

 "Added 'Turn Features Into Benefits' tactic to strengthen Decision stage content.
 The visual arrangement plus expert tactics let me see the campaign as a customer journey system instead of isolated pieces.
-Campaign converted 34% better than previous launches - not because individual pieces were better written, but because the campaign architecture matched how customers actually buy."
+It converted noticeably better than previous launches - not because individual pieces were better written, but because the campaign architecture matched how customers actually buy."

 Storyflow second brain board collecting content research, ideas, and brand notes that persist across every project